-This topic contains 2 replies, has 3 voices, and was last updated by Kristopher 3 years, 2 months ago.
+- This topic has 2 replies, 3 voices, and was last updated 4 years, 7 months ago by Kristopher.

 I’m 26 years old and about to start my first “real” job in a couple of weeks.
 I will have a salary of $45,000 and will be working with the Federal Government so I’ll have access to the TSP.
 I’m going to put 10% of my income towards it and will receive a 5% match as well.

 I’ve worked out my asset allocation after much research and I’d appreciate it if I could get some input on it.
 I don’t want to use the L Fund because I cannot stay with this job for more than 5 years – it’s a rule that I cannot get around.
 Once I leave the job, I plan on rolling it over into a Vanguard IRA with index funds that closely match those that are within the TSP.
 I plan on staying committed to these major asset classes throughout my life.

 I plan on re-balancing once per year to match my stock:bond ratio and this ratio will change throughout my life depending on my age (see the second tab).

 Here is a link to the excel spreadsheet: https://www.dropbox.com/s/j03b40gq33h45yu/Rebalancing%20Worksheet%202015.xlsx?dl=0

 What do you think of the asset allocation I’ve worked out?

 Thanks in advance.November 13, 2015 at 6:21 pm #17564NokieVAParticipant

 First, I applaud your diligence in investing in your future.
 Not better time than your youth.

 Second, I highly recommend a more active strategy than yearly changes.